-‘I’m on holiday with my nephews in Poland.
-Not having kids, I quickly realised I had to change some of my habits.
+‘I’m going on holiday with my nephews in Poland.
+Not having kids, I quickly realised I have to change some of my habits.
 These are 6 things I can’t do in Gdansk….’

 Things I Can’t Do in Gdansk #1: Listen to true crime podcasts with no earphones

 One of the greatest joys in my life is doing household chores (in Wales, not in Gdansk…) with the audio accompaniment of murder and mayhem.
 As I’m often alone at home, I tend to turn up the volume on my phone, pop it in my pocket, and let the sounds of serial killing and random dismemberment fill my ears.

 For obvious reasons, I probably can’t really get away with doing that in an apartment with three kids.
 Even if the oldest is 15.
 I haven’t actually floated the idea with my sister, but I’m fairly certain it’s a non-starter.
 Not only can’t I listen to them freestyle if you will, but I probably shouldn’t listen to them at all.
 I’m not sure how appropriate it is to listen to Paul Holes recount the tales of John Wayne Gacy while I feed a 12-year-old another slice of cheese pizza.

 Things I Can’t Do in Gdansk #2: Watch Forensic Files in bed

 I suffer from insomnia and find it incredibly difficult to sleep.
 To deal with this, I can be found, most nights, watching TV on my iPad until I can’t keep my eyes open.
 Once I get to this stage, it’s on with an audiobook and time for snoozin’.
 This is not an issue at home as Les is fully aware of my rather odd definition of relaxing pre-sleep TV.
 He also sleeps through it, so the volume doesn’t bother him.